BigJk/ImHTML/README.md

 ## Installation

-Copy `imhtml.cpp` and `imhtml.hpp` to your project and make sure that imgui and litehtml are linked and includes available.
+Copy `imhtml.cpp` and `imhtml.hpp` to your project and make sure that imgui and litehtml are linked and includes are available.

 ### Linking litehtml with CMake